Omnistac/zedux/README.md

 })
 ```

-- store composition!
+- Store composition!
 With a whole lot of support for loads of crazy inter-store communication.
 A benchmarker's dream.

 ```javascript
 import { createStore } from 'zedux'